rails/rails/guides/source/getting_started.md

      root      /                           welcome#index
 ```

-To fix this, open +config/routes.rb+ and modify the +get "posts/:id"+
+To fix this, open `config/routes.rb` and modify the `get "posts/:id"`
 line like this:

 ```ruby
 get "posts/:id" => "posts#show", :as => :post
 ```

-The +:as+ option tells the +get+ method that we want to make routing helpers
+The `:as` option tells the `get` method that we want to make routing helpers
-called +post_url+ and +post_path+ available to our application.
+called `post_url` and `post_path` available to our application.
 These are
-precisely the methods that the +form_for+ needs when editing a post, and so now
+precisely the methods that the `form_for` needs when editing a post, and so now
 you'll be able to update posts again.

-NOTE: The +:as+ option is available on the +post+, +put+, +delete+ and +match+
+NOTE: The `:as` option is available on the `post`, `put`, `delete` and `match`
 routing methods also.

 ### Deleting Posts

 We're now ready to cover the "D" part of CRUD, deleting posts from the
 database.
 Following the REST convention, we're going to add a route for
-deleting posts to +config/routes.rb+:
+deleting posts to `config/routes.rb`:

 ```ruby
 delete "posts/:id" => "posts#destroy"
 ```

-The +delete+ routing method should be used for routes that destroy
+The `delete` routing method should be used for routes that destroy
 resources.
-If this was left as a typical +get+ route, it could be possible for
+If this was left as a typical `get` route, it could be possible for
 people to craft malicious URLs like this:

 ```html
 <a href='http://yoursite.com/posts/1/destroy'>look at this cat!</a>
 ```

-We use the +delete+ method for destroying resources, and this route is mapped to
+We use the `delete` method for destroying resources, and this route is mapped to
-the +destroy+ action inside +app/controllers/posts_controller.rb+, which doesn't exist yet, but is
+the `destroy` action inside `app/controllers/posts_controller.rb`, which doesn't exist yet, but is
 provided below:

 ```ruby